The Facial Skin Care Products That We're Using!

 I also keep a rose water mist in my purse and medicine cabinet.
 If I ever need a little extra hydration or boost, I spritz a couple of times and I'm good to go.
 This also works as a toner.

 Finally sunscreen!
 This is so so important and can be such a challenge to find a good one!
 For years I used Neutrogena until one day on vacation when my skin decided to have a reaction to it.
 I was then forced to find an alternative.
 Badger Balm makes amazing mineral-based sunscreens!
 They come in a variety of strengths and variations (waterproof, baby, etc) and are made of nearly entirely organic ingredients.

-Creosote bush salve, rose water, and serums
+Does creosote bush salve, rose water, and serums work?

 - Good for itchy, dry skin on the face/anywhere - Creosote Bush Salve 2 oz Tin (I buy this on Etsy)

 - Rose water hydrosol to prep dry, sensitive skin for serums and moisturizers - Royal Sense "Feel Better Now" After Shower Spray